numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Additional Information
 ^^^^^^^^^^^^^^^^^^^^^^

-In addition to the more detailed methods below, the following general information is currently provided and will be defined on the class:
+In addition to the detailed methods below, the class provides this general information:

 * ``cls.parametric`` (see also `NEP 40 <NEP40>`_):

-  * Parametric will be a flag in the (private) C-API.
-However, the Python API will instead use a ``ParametricDType`` class from which to inherit.
+  * Parametric is a flag in the (private) C-API.
+The Python API will instead use a ``ParametricDType`` class from which to inherit.
 (This is similar to Python's type flags, which include flags for some basic subclasses such as subclasses of ``float`` or ``tuple``)

   * This flag is mainly to simplify DType creation and casting and allow for performance tweaks.

-  * DTypes which are not parametric must define a canonical dtype instance which should be a singleton.
+  * DTypes that are not parametric must define a singleton canonical dtype instance.

   * Parametric dtypes require some additional methods (below).

 * ``self.canonical`` method (Alternative: new instance attribute)